henderiw-kpt/kptgen/site/reference/cli/apply/README.md

 -->

 <!--mdtogo:Long-->
-The `add` command group contains subcommands for adding and transforming resources in a`kpt` package
+The `apply` command group contains subcommands for adding and transforming resources in a`kpt` package
 <!--mdtogo-->